matteo14c/HaploCoV/README.md

 ### Genomic variants files (Configuration II)

 HaploCoV uses collections of genomic variants with high frequency in a specific country/region/locale to define and identify novel candidate variants/lineages of SARS-CoV-2.<br>
 For your convenience, a collection of pre-computed files is available in this github repository.
-If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your "locales" configuration file.
+If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your *locales* configuration file.
 HaploCoV will detect the file and run all the analyses.

 Precomputed sets of genomic variants/files can broadly be categorized into 4 main classes:

-1. *Highly variable genomes.* These are allelic variants found in at least 25 "highly divergent" genomic sequences (w.r.t the reference strain to which they are assigned).
+1. *Highly variable genomes.* These are genomic variants found in at least 25 "highly divergent" genomic sequences (w.r.t the reference Pango lineage to which they are assigned).
 These files are stored under the folder: HighVar.
 2. *Country specific genomic variants.* Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a country at any time point from Mon 2019-12-30.
 These files are stored under the folder: country.
 3. *Increased prevalence genomic variants.* Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: HighFreq.
 4. *globally frequent genomic variants*.
 These are provided in the main github repository of HaploCoV, and include: